As the song in Dirty Dancing starts out:

 No I never felt like this before"

 There couldn't be truer words perhaps, but not for the reason as in the song.

 Today I am going to write about WHY WE REALLY NEED THE CROWN JEWELS.

 I just got off the phone with a friend, the husband of a girl I've known since high school.
-Our families lives though have been intertwined since the early 1700's.

 She is very ill and they don't know why.
 She's going through very thorough medical testing in New York.
 Her husband asked me to call her and hold her hand as she needs me.
+We all need friends.